Flavors of Croatia - Hike & Bike

 Today you can choose what you would like to do.
 You can ride along the coast, stopping at beaches for a swim or a coffee.
 Alternatively, we suggest you ride a 34 km loop or, if you are feeling really active, extend your biking to a 65km ride.
 Whichever you choose, there are hidden gems to discover along the way - vineyards, olive groves, pine forests, hidden coves, and more.
 Your day will not be complete without tasting the traditional makaruni pasta in one of the local konobas, accompanied by some of the best Croatian white wines from the Island of Korčula.
 Overnight in Korčula town.

-Highlights: Grk vineyards, beaches of Lumbarda, coastal ridingDay 11: Peljesac and Dubrovnik, cycling, 37 mi.
-(60 km)
+Highlights: Grk vineyards, beaches of Lumbarda, coastal ridingDay 11: Transfer to Dubrovnik

 Highlights: Plavac mali vineyards on Peljesac, Ston salt mine and fortified walls, DubrovnikDay 12: Dubrovnik